can-lehmann/owlkettle/docs/internals.md

 Generally the `build` and `update` hook are likely to have the highest utility for you.
 Consult their individual sections for more information.

 #### Build Hook
+The `build` hook runs just before any values are assigned to the `WidgetState`.

 The intended usecase for build-hooks is adding logic that sets fields on `WidgetState` that don't have default-values.

-One such usecase could be that a Widget may need to load data from elsewhere, like a file or via HTTP request from the internet.
-Doing this in the `view` method would cause you to rerun the code every time the widget re-renders.
-By putting it in a build-hook you make sure that code only runs once.
+Example: A Widget may need to load data from elsewhere, via a file or HTTP request.
+Doing this in the `view` method would rerun the code every time the widget re-renders.
+But in the build-hook, it only runs once during widget-creation.

-Here a simple example for useage:
+Here a simple code-example:

 ```nim
 import std/json